preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/azure-ad-identity-sync/index.rst

 Azure AD Identity Sync
 ==============================================

-This option is available in Omnia 6.12 and displays the following:
+This option is available in Omnia 6.12 and displays the following information:

 .. image:: azure-ad-sync.png